 Applied Mathematics is offered to Leaving Certificate students in Castleknock College.

-It is a two-year programme and is available for study at both higher and ordinary levels.
+It is a two-year programme and is available for study at higher level.

-Students who have obtained an A or high B grade at higher level in Maths in their junior cycle and Transition Year studies and who have a keen interest in using Maths to solve practical problems should be well suited to study higher level Applied Maths at Leaving Certificate level.
-The course can be enjoyable and rewarding and can be a useful stepping stone for students interested in pursuing a third level course in subjects such as engineering, financial mathematics and the natural and social sciences.
+Students who have obtained a high grade at higher level in Maths in their junior cycle and Transition Year studies and who have a keen interest in using Maths to solve practical problems should be well suited to study higher level Applied Maths at Leaving Certificate level.
+The course can be enjoyable and rewarding and can also be a useful stepping stone for students interested in pursuing a third level course in subjects such as engineering, financial mathematics or in the natural and social sciences.

-- Applied Maths students may take part in the annual Applied Mathematics Table Quiz organised by the Irish Applied Maths Teachers’ Association.
+- Applied Maths students may take part in the annual Applied Mathematics Table Quiz organised by the Irish Applied Maths Teachers’ Association (IAMTA).
 Each team has two 6th year students and a 5th Year student.
-In 2013, Castleknock College won this competition at senior and at junior level on several occasions.
+Castleknock College has won this competition at senior and at junior level on several occasions.

 - There are three gold medals given annually by the IAMTA to the top three students nationally in Leaving Certificate Applied Maths.
 Previous winners have come from Castleknock College.